Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 ```

-Your `index.html` file should now look like this:
+Your `index.html` file should now look something like this (I've added comments for a bit more clarity):

 ```html
 <!DOCTYPE html>